Meson properties and symmetry emergence based on the deep neural network: Meson encoding methods and data enhancement

 \subsubsection{Quark contents encoding}

-The first challenge to use neural network to deal with the hadron spectroscopy is the encoding of quark contents inside hadrons.
-Within the traditional quark model, mesons consist of quark-antiquark pair.
+The first challenge in using neural networks to deal with the hadron spectroscopy is the encoding of quark contents inside hadrons.
+Within the traditional quark model, mesons consist of a quark-antiquark pair.
 A direct encoding scheme is to use a 10-dimensional binary vector to represent the five quarks and the corresponding antiquarks, namely, quark contents can be expressed as

 where the $i$th element $q_i=1$ denotes that the corresponding quark exists in the meson while $q_i=0$ not; we did not take into account the (anti)top quark.
 However, this naive binary encoding cannot describe the mesons in flavor superposition states.
-The quark contents of many neutral mesons are the superposition of several quark-antiquark pair, for example, the flavor wave function of neutral pion is usually expressed as
+The quark content of many neutral mesons is a superposition of several quark-antiquark pairs, for example, the flavor wave function of neutral pion is usually expressed as $\frac{1}{\sqrt{2}} (u\bar u - d\bar d)$.
+In order to represent the information of these flavor superposition states, we directly pass the corresponding flavor coefficients into the quark content vector $\bm{q}$, for example, the $\pi^0$ and $\eta$ are encoded as